Cirru/parser.coffee/README.md

 * Code is data

-In Cirru, variables are strings, so the parse doesn't have to tell.
+In Cirru, variables are strings, so the parser doesn't have to tell.

 ### Error messages